JuliaSymbolics/Metatheory.jl/README.md

 t = comm_monoid ∪ comm_group ∪ distrib ∪ powers ∪ logids ∪ fold_mul ∪ fold_add
 ```

+#### E-Graphs and Equality Saturation in Detail

 We can programmatically build and saturate an e-graph.
 `saturate!` is configurable, customizable parameters include
-a `timeout` on the number of iterations, a `sizeout` on the number of e-classes in the e-graph, a `stopwhen` functions that stops saturation when it evaluates to true,
+a `timeout` on the number of iterations, a `sizeout` on the number of e-classes in the e-graph, a `stopwhen` functions that stops saturation when it evaluates to true.
 ```julia
 G = EGraph(:((log(e) * log(e)) * (log(a^3 * a^2))))
 saturate!(G, t)
 ```

+#### Extracting from an E-Graph

 Extraction can be formulated as an [e-graph analysis](https://dl.acm.org/doi/pdf/10.1145/3434304),
 or after saturation.
 A cost function can be provided.